Should You Start A Business With Your Best Friend?

 With the same belief system working together, starting a business with a friend can be a great idea.

 1).
 No Clear Acceptance On Who’s Really The Boss:

 Most times when you run a business with your friend, the titles given to each other doesn’t matter.
 Since everyone is a part of the business and have known each other for a very long time, taking orders or tasks from the other partner can seem belittling, and spark an argument in the process.

 Too much familiarity lets so many things get taken for granted.
 Since you’ve known a friend for many years, stopping him/her in their tracks when they make a bad business decision or do something wrong can be a problem.

-An extensive knowledge of a person based on a deep personal experience, can be a problem in running a business.
+Extensive knowledge of a person based on deep personal experience can be a problem in running a business.
 You need to be able to call the faulting partner to order, let them know the consequences of their actions, and set them straight on the company’s course.
 But when a best or close friend is involved, it becomes more difficult to address.